OrgaAI/orga-ai-sdk-monorepo/packages/sdk-react-native/README.md

     );

     if (!clientSecrets.ok) {
-      throw new Error('Failed to fetch ephemeral token');
+      throw new Error('Failed to fetch client secrets');
     }

     const ephemeralData = await clientSecrets.json() as OrgaClientSecretsResponse;